March 3, 2017

 Maryland Business Tax Credits and Incentives for the 2017 Filing Season

-It’s tax season in Maryland!
-Here’s what you need to know about Maryland business tax credits and incentives for the 2016 filing season.
+It’s that time of year again, Maryland!
+Here’s everything you need to know about Maryland business tax credits and incentives for the 2017 filing season.

 Who Must File

 All corporations and associations with income allocable to the State of Maryland are required to file an income tax return with the state on Form 500.
 The corporate tax rate is 8.25% of the net income allocable to Maryland.